About Anacortes Kayak Tours

 We are proud that we leave our islands cleaner than we found them, so don’t be surprised to see a small mountain of litter on your guide’s boat after a trip.
 We also practice “Leave No Trace” ethics on all of our camping trips, and pack out everything that we bring in.

-Land managers within the Department of Natural Resources and Washington State Parks have told us many times that our organized and professionally guided trips tend to be the best user groups in the San Juan Islands.
+Land managers within the Department of Natural Resources and Washington State Parks have told us many times that our well organized and professionally guided trips tend to be the best user groups in the San Juan Islands.
 We are able to help many people experience these places in a safe and thoughtful fashion thereby creating advocacy for protecting the islands.

 As engaged citizens we support our local community, and organic producers, by purchasing as much food for our tours as possible from the Farmers Market and local groceries.
 We also support local advocacy groups by donating trips, time, and money to their good causes.